-Educational expenses must be for students who are residents of Illinois, who are younger than 21, and have attended kindergarten through 12th grade in a public or private school in Illinois or were homeschooled.
-Qualified expenses include tuition, books, and lab or activity fees.
+Educational expenses must be for students who are residents of Illinois, who are younger than 21, have attended kindergarten through 12th grade in a public or private school in Illinois or were homeschooled.
+Qualified expenses include tuition, books and lab or activity fees.

 Illinois’ individual tax credit could be one of the country’s most effective school choice programs if it made some updates.
 On student eligibility, the program is accessible to all students statewide.
 Moreover, there are no unreasonable regulations placed on private schools.
 Those strong features are hurt, however, by the fact participants have very little funding power with a maximum available credit of just $500.
 Illinois could improve this program dramatically by raising the tax credit to at least the state’s average per-pupil expenditures in public schools and providing a refundable credit (similar to Alabama’s) so that lower-income families can participate.
 Resulting savings would improve Illinois’ budget position while offering secure, excellent educational options for children in that state.